8 Oz Is Equal To How Many Lbs

 • Mobile Apps: Several mobile apps are available for both iOS and Android devices that provide comprehensive unit conversion capabilities.
 These apps are particularly useful for on-the-go conversions.

 • Spreadsheet Software: Programs like Microsoft Excel and Google Sheets can perform conversions using formulas.
-For example, in Excel, you can convert ounces in cell A1 to pounds using the formula =A1/16.
+Here's one way to look at it: in Excel, you can convert ounces in cell A1 to pounds using the formula =A1/16.

 • Smart Assistants: Virtual assistants like Siri, Google Assistant, and Alexa can perform conversions with voice commands.
 Simply ask, "Hey Siri, how many pounds is 8 ounces?"